 Visiting the Courthouse

 Out of concern for public health and preventing the spread of COVID-19, the Clackamas County Circuit Court has implemented changes to many of our processes, procedures, and placed limits on our calendars, and matters that are currently being heard, as well as how those matters are heard (remote versus in person appearance).
-Please be aware that due to COVID-19 we have had many staff working remotely, we have a backlog in our work, and that because of changes in process and procedure work may take longer to be completed.
+Please be aware that due to COVID-19 and changes in process and procedure work may take longer to be completed.
 We appreciate your patience and understanding as we work through this.

 Please check this page often because as changes are made, we will update it to include all local orders, press releases and other information related to COVID-19.

 Hours of Operation

 PUBLIC SERVICE COUNTERS AND CUSTOMER SERVICE TELEPHONE HOURS OF OPERATION ARE INCREASED